cucumber/docs/content/docs/gherkin/reference.md

   ...
 ```

+{{% warn "Use with caution"%}}
+Whilst usage of `Background` within `Rule` is currently supported, it's not recommended, and may be removed in future versions of Gherkin.
+{{% /warn %}}

 You can only have one set of `Background` steps per `Feature` or `Rule`.
 If you need different `Background` steps for different scenarios, consider breaking up your set of scenarios into more `Rule`s or more `Feature`s.

-You would typically place a `Background` at either `Feature` or `Rule` level, but you can do _both_ if you need to; the steps will be run in hierarchical order, so the `Feature` ones first, followed by the `Rule` ones.

 For a less explicit alternative to `Background`, check out [conditional hooks](/docs/cucumber/api/#conditional-hooks).